Judicial Service Commission (South Africa): 2009 Constitutional Court appointments

 In October 2009, soon after becoming President, it fell to Zuma to appoint four judges to the Constitutional Court to replace the retiring Pius Langa, Yvonne Mokgoro, Kate O'Regan and Albie Sachs, the last remaining members of the Court appointed upon its creation in 1994.
 All four were "stalwarts" of the Court, "among its most industrious, as well as progressive, members" – and regarded with "intense suspicion" by some Zuma supporters.
 Some suspected Zuma would use his powers of appointment to "rein in the courts", appointing more pliant judges in their stead.

 Over twenty candidates were interviewed, yet the JSC announced its seven-person shortlist just twenty minutes after interviews ended.
 One Commissioner later said it was clear the ANC had pre-determined the shortlist.
 Nevertheless, most commentators were pleased with the seven nominees.
 Zuma ultimately appointed Johan Froneman, Chris Jafta, Sisi Khampepe and Mogoeng Mogoeng.
-The four appointments were received relatively positively, with diplomatic cables saying concerns about a corrosion of South Africa's judicial independence had been hyped.
+The four appointments were received relatively positively.
 Mogoeng's appointment was by far the most controversial, primarily because of his lack of experience.
 Some said his interview had been an "eccentric" and "bizarre performance" in which he admitted he had little knowledge of constitutional law; other, however, said his humble "lay preacher" performance was "very charismatic".